Lola Montès

 Lola Montès is a 1955 historical romance film, and the last completed film of director Max Ophüls.
 Based on Cécil Saint-Laurent's novel La vie extraordinaire de Lola Montès, the film depicts the life of Irish dancer and courtesan Lola Montez (1821–1861), portrayed by Martine Carol, and tells the story of her many notorious affairs, most notably those with Franz Liszt and Ludwig I of Bavaria.
 A co-production between France and West Germany, the dialogue is mostly in French and German, with a few English-language sequences.

 The most expensive European film produced up to its time, Lola Montès underperformed at the box office but had a significant artistic influence on the French New Wave movement and has many distinguished critical admirers.
 Heavily reedited (multiple times) and shortened after its initial release for commercial reasons, it has been twice restored (in 1968 and 2008).
 The film was released on DVD and Blu-ray in North America by The Criterion Collection in February 2010.

 Plot

 In New Orleans in the 1850s, a whip-wielding ringmaster announces to the crowd the “attraction of the century” and “the most interesting predator” of his circus: the former royal mistress Maria Dolores Porriz y Montez, Countess von Landsfeld, known as Lola Montez.
 Richly adorned, she is carried into the ring to take questions from the audience.
-Each question costs 25 cents, which are not intended as a payment for Lola, as the ringmaster announces, since she will donated them to a correctional home for fallen women.
+Each question costs 25 cents, which are not intended as a payment for Lola, as the ringmaster announces, since she will donate them to a correctional home for fallen women.
 The crowd shouts questions to Lola about her waist size and affairs, but the ringmaster answers them humorously.
 A parade begins, with the circus performers representing Lola's lovers.
 The question of whether she still remembers the past leads Lola to flash back to her affair with the composer Franz Liszt.